-Instead of list price, most online stores opt to sell at Cost + %.
+Most online stores opt to sell at Cost + %.
 The best percentage will vary a lot by part category, brand, and so on, so it may take some trial and error to find the pricing sweet spot.
-(We recommend setting up a pricing matrix to help you get there)
+We recommend setting up a pricing matrix to help you get there.

 Find Your Strategy